ulahello/sw/README.md

 t += time() - start
 ```

-anyhow, `sw` has progressed since then, and is useful in a more general context.
+anyways, `sw` has progressed since then, and is useful in a more general context.
-if you're looking for a lightweight stopwatch that runs as a shell, this is for you.

 ## note on installation